iMedia Brands (NASDAQ:IMBI) Shares Gap Up to $5.38

-iMedia Brands, Inc. (NASDAQ:IMBI)’s stock price gapped up prior to trading on Thursday .
-The stock had previously closed at $5.38, but opened at $6.20. iMedia Brands shares last traded at $6.20, with a volume of 20 shares trading hands.
+iMedia Brands, Inc. (NASDAQ:IMBI)’s share price gapped up prior to trading on Thursday .
+The stock had previously closed at $5.38, but opened at $6.20. iMedia Brands shares last traded at $6.20, with a volume of 20 shares changing hands.

-A number of equities analysts have recently commented on the stock.
-DA Davidson lifted their price target on shares of iMedia Brands from $4.00 to $9.50 in a research report on Wednesday, August 19th.
-Craig Hallum lifted their price target on shares of iMedia Brands from $6.00 to $12.00 and gave the company a “buy” rating in a research report on Monday, August 31st.
-Lake Street Capital lifted their price target on shares of iMedia Brands from $5.00 to $13.00 and gave the company a “buy” rating in a research report on Tuesday, August 18th.
-Finally, ValuEngine lowered shares of iMedia Brands from a “buy” rating to a “hold” rating in a research report on Monday, August 17th.
+IMBI has been the subject of a number of research analyst reports.
+DA Davidson lifted their price target on iMedia Brands from $4.00 to $9.50 in a report on Wednesday, August 19th.
+Lake Street Capital boosted their price objective on iMedia Brands from $5.00 to $13.00 and gave the stock a “buy” rating in a report on Tuesday, August 18th.
+Craig Hallum upped their price target on iMedia Brands from $6.00 to $12.00 and gave the company a “buy” rating in a research note on Monday, August 31st.
+Finally, ValuEngine cut shares of iMedia Brands from a “buy” rating to a “hold” rating in a research report on Monday, August 17th.

-In related news, Director Eyal Lalo acquired 256,000 shares of the stock in a transaction dated Friday, August 28th.
-The shares were acquired at an average price of $6.25 per share, for a total transaction of $1,600,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Company insiders own 21.98% of the company’s stock.
+In related news, Director Eyal Lalo acquired 256,000 shares of the business’s stock in a transaction that occurred on Friday, August 28th.
+The shares were acquired at an average cost of $6.25 per share, with a total value of $1,600,000.00.
+The purchase was disclosed in a legal filing with the SEC, which is available at this link.
+Insiders own 21.98% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of IMBI.
-Miracle Mile Advisors LLC acquired a new stake in iMedia Brands during the second quarter worth $49,000.
-Citizens Financial Group Inc RI acquired a new stake in iMedia Brands during the second quarter worth $146,000.
-Patriot Financial Group Insurance Agency LLC boosted its stake in iMedia Brands by 16.7% during the third quarter.
-Patriot Financial Group Insurance Agency LLC now owns 20,382 shares of the company’s stock worth $118,000 after buying an additional 2,917 shares in the last quarter.
-Garnet Equity Capital Holdings Inc. acquired a new stake in iMedia Brands during the third quarter worth $986,000.
-Finally, Granite Point Capital Management L.P. acquired a new stake in iMedia Brands during the third quarter worth $145,000.
+Hedge funds have recently modified their holdings of the business.
+Citizens Financial Group Inc RI acquired a new stake in iMedia Brands in the 2nd quarter valued at $146,000.
+Miracle Mile Advisors LLC acquired a new stake in iMedia Brands in the 2nd quarter valued at $49,000.
+Patriot Financial Group Insurance Agency LLC increased its stake in shares of iMedia Brands by 16.7% during the 3rd quarter.
+Patriot Financial Group Insurance Agency LLC now owns 20,382 shares of the company’s stock worth $118,000 after purchasing an additional 2,917 shares during the last quarter.
+Granite Point Capital Management L.P. acquired a new position in shares of iMedia Brands during the 3rd quarter worth about $145,000.
+Finally, Garnet Equity Capital Holdings Inc. acquired a new position in shares of iMedia Brands during the 3rd quarter worth about $986,000.
 Hedge funds and other institutional investors own 9.58% of the company’s stock.

 iMedia Brands Company Profile (NASDAQ:IMBI)